 - Last but not least, I find I seriously cannot relate to women.

-3. Definition: To mark the beginning of a descending order
+3. Function: To mark the beginning of a descending order

 First and foremost…